rmag4233/My-Record-Collector-API/README.md

 # About The App

 It's a simple yet well known problem for music enthusiasts, especially record collectors - what is the best way for me to keep track of my collection?
 My Record Collector seeks to resolve that issue and provide the user with the opportunity to represent their record collection in a digital space.
 Whether the format is tape, vinyl, or CD, My Record Collector allows a user to document the records in their collection, and the ability to edit, delete or add new records to it.
 The catalog number field is especially useful for users who may look to trade or sell online or just evaluate the worth of certain pieces of their collection.
 The app is also responsive, meaning you can sign in from the record store and update your collection as soon as you've completed a transaction.
 So sign up, sign in and start collecting!
+This is the repo for the back end of the My Record Collector app.

 ## Technologies Used